 A religious priest, on the other hand, is a member of a community which goes beyond the geographical limits of any diocese.
 A religious priest seeks to live a vowed life within a community of men for mutual support and accomplishment of some work.
 There is an emphasis in the community on shared ideals, prayer and commitment to Christ.
 Religious priests work in a wide variety of ministries.

-Although diocesan priests make no vows, at ordination they freely make promises of celibacy and obedience to their bishop.
+Although diocesan priests make no vows like a religious priest, at ordination they freely make promises of celibacy and obedience to their bishop.

-Coming to know what God wants for us takes time.
-It is a process.
 Following God is not about a one-time experience.
-It is about becoming a friend of Christ and friendships take time.
+It is about developing a relationship with Christ over time.
 In the Gospels, Peter and Andrew, James and John left their nets and immediately followed Christ.
 While that is true, we must not forget that they had spent three years with Him.
 Even after spending that much time with Jesus, they still largely did not understand.
 The same is true for us today.
 God’s will becomes known to us over a period of time.

 Keep in mind that it is important to learn to desire what God desires for you.
 Remaining true to this desire opens your heart to receive what God wants for you.
 Then, God himself will take care of you.

 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.

 One sacrament, celebrated three times (episcopate, presbyterate, and diaconate) with successively higher sacramental effects.
 Every man in Holy Orders is either a deacon, priest or bishop.